Technical

 GLAZES

-*I fire most of these glazes to cone o3 in a computer kiln.
+*I fire most of my glazes to cone o3 in a computer kiln.

 *I fire my kilns with visual cones just like one would a gas kiln.